-There are strong interdependencies between support and training, and related areas such as public engagement, research integrity, open research and research culture.
-We consider these aspects holistically in building an environment which enables people to reach their potential.
+There are strong interdependencies between support and training, as well as areas such as public engagement, research integrity, open research and research culture.
+We consider these aspects holistically to build an environment that enables all people to reach their potential.

-People are key to a flourishing and interconnected research and innovation system.
-The training and support we all provide recognises this driver of connectivity and empowers people in research and innovation to progress their careers through and engage with different sectors.
+That’s because people are key to a flourishing and interconnected research and innovation system.
+The training and support we provide recognises this driver of connectivity, and empowers people to progress their careers and engage with different sectors.

 General policies and guidance

-Our statement of expectations describes the principles UKRI, Wellcome Trust, Cancer Research UK and the British Heart Foundation expect for the training of postgraduate students.
+Our statement of expectations for postgraduate training describes the principles UKRI, Wellcome Trust, Cancer Research UK and the British Heart Foundation expect for the training of postgraduate students.

-This clarifies our expectations of research organisations, research fellows and our councils for investing in and supporting the next generation of research leaders.
+Our statement of expectations for research fellowships and future research leaders clarifies our expectations of research organisations, research fellows and our councils for investing in and supporting the next generation of research leaders.